-Not your typical deer hunt.
-The only tree in sight was the family’s Christmas tree when this young man shot a buck while shirtless behind his living room couch.
+This wasn’t your typical deer hunt.
+The only tree in sight was the family’s Christmas tree when this young man shot a buck.

 Unlike any deer hunting story you have ever heard, this one involves no deer stand, no fresh air, no camo, nothing… hunting-related.
 Just a high school senior who had to think fast, a bunch of broken Christmas ornaments and one wrecked house.